Household Support Fund

 Shopping vouchers for eligible low income children

-In the summer and winter of 2023 shopping vouchers valued at £60 per child will be given to eligible children and young people in receipt of free school meals due to their low income.
+In the Spring of 2024 shopping vouchers valued at £60 per child will be given to eligible children and young people in receipt of free school meals and/ or pupil premium due to their low income.
 You do not need to apply for this, vouchers will be issued automatically via your child’s education establishment.

 Shopping vouchers or cash for eligible low income pensioners

-In the autumn of 2023 shopping vouchers or cash payments into bank accounts valued at £120 per eligible low income pensioner will be made.
+In the Spring of 2024 shopping vouchers or cash payments into bank accounts valued at £60 per eligible low income pensioner will be made.
 Eligibility is based on Local Council Tax Support data.
 You do not need to apply for this, vouchers or payments will be issued automatically.
-If we have your bank details you can expect a payment from the Household Support Fund in October.
+If we have your bank details you can expect a payment from the Household Support Fund in May.
 If we do not have your bank details, a shopping voucher will be posted to your home address.
 Any queries contact hsf@hartlepool.gov.uk

 Third Party Payments